encyclopedia-of-the-dog/encyclopedia-of-the-dog.github.io/dev-notes/daily-notes.md

 Weird things I've noticed:
 - annotations with the same start position aren't ordered in any specific way, might be nice to order them from longest to shortest
+    - Update: Actually, annotations with the same start position are listed in order of end position, so short annotations come first.
+It would be great if for annotations with the same start position the longest one is listed first in the annotation panel.
+I wonder if I can do something with liquid to sort that out.

 Other notes/ideas:
 - What if i used liquid to add longer annotations first, then shorter annotations?
 Might it then be able to capture all nested annotations?
+    - Update: I tried it and it looks promising, but needs some adjustments.